Travelling in Europe after Brexit

 Unlike EHICs, travel insurance probably won’t cover you for illnesses you already have.
 This means it’s important to tell your insurer if you have any health problems.
 If they can’t cover you, they should recommend a specialist insurance company that can.

-You might have to pay more to use your mobile phone abroad if the UK leaves the EU with no deal.
+You might have to pay more to use your mobile phone in the EU, Norway, Switzerland, Iceland or Liechtenstein.

 Before you go, ask your mobile phone service provider what the charges will be for using your mobile phone abroad.

-Make sure you understand how to turn off mobile roaming on your mobile if you’re worried about extra charges.
+Make sure you understand how to turn off mobile roaming on your phone if you’re worried about extra charges.
 This is usually in the phone’s ‘settings’ menu under ‘mobile roaming’.

 If you’re driving abroad

-You might need to get an IDP to drive in the EU, Norway, Switzerland, Iceland or Liechtenstein.
+You might need to get an IDP to drive in the EU, Norway, Iceland, Liechtenstein or Switzerland.
 You might need more than one IDP if you’re driving in more than one country.

 You can check if you’ll need an IDP for the countries where you’ll be driving on GOV.UK.